 enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. security-status monitor pwd-change To monitor the password for the locally set up user account admin.
 When the password for the admin user account is the default setting, the value in the Security status frame changes to error . security-status monitor pwd-min-length To monitor the value specified in the Min. password length policy.
 When the value for the Min. password length policy is less than 8, the value in the Security status frame changes to error . security-status monitor pwd-policy-config To monitor the password policy settings.
-When the value for at least one of the following policies is specified as 0, the value in the Security status frame changes to error.
+When the value for at least one of the following policies is specified as Ø, the value in the Security status frame changes to error.
 Upper-case characters (min.)
 Lower-case characters (min.)
 Digits (min.)
 Special characters (min.) security-status monitor pwd-policy- inactive To monitor the password policy settings.
 When the value for at least one of the following policies is specified as 0, the value in the Security status frame changes to error . security-status monitor telnet-enabled To monitor the Telnet server.
 When you enable the Telnet server, the value in the Security status frame changes to error .

 security-status monitor http-enabled To monitor the HTTP server.
 When you enable the HTTP server, the value in the Security status frame changes to error . security-status monitor snmp-unsecure To monitor the SNMP server.
 When at least one of the following conditions applies, the value in the Security status frame changes to error: The SNMPv1 function is enabled.
 The SNMPv2 function is enabled.
 The encryption for SNMPv3 is disabled.
-You enable the encryption in the Device Security > User Management dialog, in the SNMP encryption type field. security-status monitor sysmon-enabled To monitor the activation of the System Monitor 1 function in the device. security-status monitor extnvm-upd-enabled To monitor the activation of the external non volatile memory update. security-status trap To send an SNMP trap when the device status changes.
+You enable the encryption in the Device Security > User Management dialog, in the SNMP encryption type field. security-status monitor sysmon-enabled To monitor the activation of the System Monitor 1 function in the device. security-status monitor extnvm-upd-enabled To monitor the activation of the external non volatile memory update. security-status monitor iec61850-mms- enabled To monitor the IEC61850-MMS function.
+When you enable the IEC61850-MMS function, the value in the Security status frame changes to error . security-status trap To send an SNMP trap when the device status changes.